 2) Never underestimate a memory leak.
 All the memory leaks should be fixed and they can slowly erode all the memory available to your application, especially when dealing with multi-threaded server applications running 24×7, like IntraWeb applications.
 A single DataModule instance which leaks can cause your application to fail completely when you consider that hundreds or thousands of users may be using it.

 3) Don’t try to fix all the leaks at once.
 If you never checked your application for memory leaks during development, it is very likely that you will find dozens or even hundreds of leaks.
 Don’t panic!
 Try to imagine the leak graph – as we explained above – and fix them one by one.
-You can have good progress in very short time working that way.
+You can achieve good progress in a very short time working that way.

 4) In multi-threaded applications (like IntraWeb servers) always start with a single user session but make sure to also test multiple sessions.
 Some problems will only occur when multiple sessions exist.

 5) Never take for granted that your application is leak free.
 Some leaks only occur in very specific circumstances and even a highly tested application or framework can present some leak under very special conditions.
 These type of leaks are less important (because they are unlikely to cause the whole application failure), but nevertheless they should be fixed.

 6) Memory leaks are also a good indication of design problems.
 Many times I found serious design flaws when fixing memory leaks, i.e. the poor design itself was the main cause of the leak.
 In this case, fixing the design generally also fixes the leak.